nv-gha-runners/docs/docs/apps/copy-pr-bot/faqs.md

 ## Why didn't my `/ok to test` comment work?

-If your `/ok to test` comment didn't work as expected, check the following items:
+If an `/ok to test` comment didn't work as expected, check the following items:

 - Ensure that the author of the `/ok to test` comment is a **vetter** as defined in the [glossary](./index.md#glossary)
 - Ensure that the `/ok to test` comment matches this regular expression `^/ok(ay)? to test$`.
 Whitespace is trimmed.